cox-labs/PluginTutorial/PluginTutorial/README.md

 Now you can build the solution.
 Use the Windows File Explorer to navigate to the `PluginTutorial/bin/Debug` folder and copy the `PluginTutorial.dll` to the Perseus folder.
 Start Perseus, generate some random data and try your plugin. [commit `96ce38c2`]

-6. Now we need to implement the actual functionality.
+6. Now we need to implement the actual functionality in the [`ProcessData(..)`] method.
 We can look for inspiration in the [filter random rows](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs) processing.
 We can see a call to [`PerseusPluginUtils.FilterRows(...)`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L43) which is turn uses [`mdata.ExtractRows(rows)`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Utils/PerseusPluginUtils.cs#L50).
 We can utilize the same function to implement our plugin!